Devopcasting/RAGCLI/README.md

-#   RAGCTL - A CLI tool for Retrieval Augmented Generation
+# RAGCTL - A CLI Tool for Retrieval Augmented Generation

 RAGCTL is a command-line interface tool designed for Retrieval Augmented Generation (RAG).
 It allows users to upload documents in various formats, including DOCX, TEXT, and PDFs, and enables them to ask questions directly from the uploaded content.